 How to Save on Housing Costs

 - Share an apartment or house.
 Unless you are well off, the chances are you will be sharing an apartment with at least one other person.
 A cheaper option is to share a room.
-Have a look at the following sites to find your perfect room mate: Spareroom, NY Habitat, New York Apartment, Brick Underground and Metro Roommates.
+Have a look at the following sites to find your perfect room mate: Spareroom, NY Habitat, New York Apartment, Brick Underground, June Homes, and Metro Roommates.
 You can also read this guide to How to Find a Roommate from StreetEasy.

 - Different areas – different prices.
 New York City is made up of five boroughs – Manhattan, The Bronx, Staten Island, Queens and Brooklyn.
 The cost of living in each borough and within each borough varies enormously.
 Manhattan is obviously the most expensive borough and The Bronx has the cheapest housing.
 It’s important to research each area carefully before you commit yourself.